 Packing and storing!
 It was a jam/ bottleneck going in and out the 1 small door

 Grocery shopping was real fun and we had 2 truckloads of food to stuff into our ’already very packed’ and not to mention overweight vehicle.

 After forming some sort of a factory line system, we got our dry foods and juices and random things like protein shakes all stuffed into every available space in the! ‘kitchen’ and ‘kitchen floor’, which was also right next to the boys ‘bedroom’.

-And we are on the go to our first destination on our campervan in New Zealand!
+And we are on off to our first destination on our campervan in New Zealand!

 Our first campervan site – near Mount Cook.
 Spot our little caravan/ motorhome rental amidst a backdrop of jaw-dropping mountainous scenery

-Most camping sites require you to book in advance during peak periods.
+Most camping sites in New Zealand require you to book in advance during peak periods.
 However, there are always ways to save some costs and park at free places, just like my pals from Vicigo who did that in USA.